LVGutierrez/SimpleAPICall/README.md

             } else {

                 // Checks for url response
                 if let http = response as?
-NSHTTPURLResponse {
+HTTPURLResponse {
                     if http.statusCode == 200 {

                         // Gets data